-Additional therapy sessions?
-Outside assistance from a sponsor in Rehab Cranhill or long-term recovery supporter?
+More therapy time?
+External input from a sponsor near Rehab Cranhill or long-term recovery stalwart?

 You can get all the support and five-star therapy services in the world but it is all in vain if you do not play your part and adhere to the learning.